ajfisher/building-droids-with-js/slides2.md

 Notes:

-Johnny Five was started by this guy - Rick Waldron, and there are now about 30 core project members, nearly 100 contributors and over 2000 commits to the codebase in the last couple of years.
-It's a very active and expanding project and we're always looking for more contributors to help out.
+Johnny Five was started by this guy - Rick Waldron, and there's now many members of the core team plus over a hundred contributors to the project.

-Johnny Five is a hardware abstraction framework so instead of writing code that is specific to a chip you can talk about components that behave in different ways and leave the implementation details up to the people who write the board level interfaces whereupon you can then use it.
+It's very active and expanding project and we're always looking for more contributors to help out.

+Johnny Five abstracts the hardware into components that behave the same way regardless of the board that you're using it on.
+Allowing you to concentrate on your end not writing code for different board types.

 ---